Masters of Science in Nutrition - Professional Dietetics (MS-PD)

 Does the food you eat have a return on investment?

-James Shepherd, a first-year MS-Professional Dietetics student is assessing the impact of a six-week workplace wellness program for his MS-PD capstone project and exploring stakeholders’ motivations for funding onsite health promotion.
+James Shepherd, a first-year MS-Professional Dietetics student assessed the impact of a six-week workplace wellness program for his MS-PD capstone project and explored stakeholders’ motivations for funding onsite health promotion.

 The MS-PD program goals